webrtc/webrtc-org/native-code/development/index.md

 git cl land
 ~~~~~

-**Notice:** On Windows, you'll need to run this in a Git bash shell in order
+**NOTICE:** On Windows, you'll need to run this in a Git bash shell in order
 for gclient to find the `.gitcookies` file.

 Sometimes it's necessary to bypass the presubmit checks (like when fixing an